The Primal versus the Dual Ising Model: The Ising Model in the Primal Domain

-In the sequel, we drop the adjective ``modified" and refer to the FFGs in~\Fig{fig:2DGridMod} as the primal FFGs of the Ising model, when it causes no confusion.
+In the sequel, we drop the adjective ``modified" and refer to the NFGs in~\Fig{fig:2DGridMod} as the primal NFGs of the Ising model, when it causes no confusion.

-By analogy with Kirchhoff's voltage law, we prove: \begin{trivlist} \item{\bf Lemma 1. } Consider a cycle in the primal FFG of an Ising model.
-If the variables attached to the zero-sum indicator factors along the cycle are $Y_1, Y_2, \ldots$, then
+By analogy with Kirchhoff's voltage law, we prove: \begin{trivlist} \item{\bf Lemma 1. } Consider a cycle in the primal NFG of the Ising model.
+If the variables attached to the zero-sum indicator factors along the cycle are $Y_1, Y_2, \ldots$, it holds that

 \end{trivlist}